 The following case report is formatted according to CARE guidelines.
 1

 Takotsubo cardiomyopathy, also known as broken heart syndrome, is an acute syndrome first described in Japan in 1990 which occurs mainly in women and can mimic a heart attack.
 2 Most people rapidly recover with no long term heart damage, but it rarely can result in death.
-Symptoms include chest pain and shortness of breath after a severe physical or emotional stress.
+Symptoms include chest pain and shortness of breath after a severe physical or emotional stress (Homeopathy for Stress).
 EKG changes and cardiac enzyme elevations can mimic a heart attack.
 However, cardiac catheterization reveals no evidence of coronary artery obstruction.
 Instead a ventriculogram reveals a characteristic ballooning of the left ventricle so that it looks like an octopus pot, which is the literal translation of tako tsubo.
 The cause is unknown, but it is suspected that surges of stress hormones (e.g. adrenaline) “stun” the heart, and prevent the left ventricle from contracting effectively.
 It is usually treated with standard heart failure medicines such as beta blockers and ACE inhibitors.2 It is suspected that older women are more susceptible due to reduced levels of estrogen after menopause.
 After performing a cursory Google search, no published cases of Takotsubo cardiomyopathy treated with homeopathy were found.
 So this would be the first such case.
 Additionally, this patient developed autoimmune hepatitis (AIH), which is an autoimmune disease of the liver which is diagnosed by the presence of elevated liver enzymes and various autoimmune markers.
 This condition is usually treated with corticosteroids and/or immunosuppressants.
 3

 |Dates||Medical history, Diagnoses and Treatment|